 6. The trick to be healthier starts in the mind

 And all this also applies to eating cleaner and becoming healthier next year!
-Replacing old habits with new ones depends a lot on our priorities and tools to face adversity.
-The process to become healthier starts in the mind, so don’t worry about the cost of “organic food” for now, because there is probably lots of room for you to improve that depends on you, so start with that!
+The process of becoming healthier starts in the mind, so don’t worry about the “organic food” cost for now because there is probably lots of room for you to improve; that depends on you, so start with that!
+Replacing old habits with new ones depends greatly on our priorities and tools to face adversity.

-Realising our tendencies, the reasons of “unhealthy” habits, our priorities, and our assumptions about what being healthy means, can really make us healthier in the long term.
-And education is key for changing our priorities and having criteria to make sound decisions!
+Realizing our tendencies, the reasons for “unhealthy” habits, our priorities, and our assumptions about what being healthy means can really make us healthier in the long term.
+And education is key for changing our priorities and having the criteria to make sound decisions!

 Can you question your assumptions about health and food?
-What are the reasons of your unhealthy habits?
+What are the reasons for your unhealthy habits?
 Can you educate yourself more about these topics?

-If you would like to learn more about this, you can have a look at our book series “Food Wisdom” that will guide you through the fundamentals and topics about nutrition and health, in clear and simple ways!
+If you would like to learn more about this, you can have a look at our book series, “Food Wisdom,” which will guide you through the fundamentals and topics about nutrition and health in clear and simple ways!

 7. Mindfulness makes us more present

-To bring more mindfulness to your days will also help you to put all your New Year’s resolutions in practice, because in the end practice is different than theory, and it’s not always easy!
+Bringing more mindfulness to your days will also help you to put all your New Year’s resolutions into practice because, in the end, practice is different than theory, and it’s not always easy!
 But you know what?
-Challenges happen all the time, so you will have many opportunities to practice and test your progress!
+Challenges always happen, so you will have many opportunities to practice and test your progress!
 Remember: